UltraEngine/Documentation/CPP_Mesh_Add.md

 # Mesh::Add #
-This method adds the contents of one mesh to this one.
+This method adds the contents of this mesh to another one.

 ## Syntax ##
 - void Add(shared_ptr<[Mesh](CPP_Mesh)> mesh)